mnparolari/mnparolari/README.md

 </a>
                                                                                                                                                  </br>
                                                                                                                                                          </br>
-I am training as a FrontEnd Developer, with advances in CoderHouse and in a self-taught way.
+I am training as a FrontEnd Developer, with studies at the digital school <code>CODERHOUSE</code>, added to numerous hours of bootscamp at <code>OPEN BOOTSCAMP</code>, <code>CODIGO FACILITO</code>, among others.
 I come from working in areas related to social communication and, due to life issues, I found myself finding a very interesting vein of mine related to programming.
 I am in constant training plan.
                                                                                                                                                          </br>
                                                                                                                                                          </br>